rollbar/blog/source/_posts/2012-08-16-writing-a-simple-deploy-script-with-fabric-and-roles.markdown

 Disconnecting from web1... done.
 ```

 Lots of good things happening.
-But there are it's doing the whole process -- `check_user`, `update_and_restart`, `ratchet_record_deploy` -- twice, once for each host.
+But it's doing the whole process -- `check_user`, `update_and_restart`, `ratchet_record_deploy` -- twice, once for each host.
 The duplicate `check_user` just slows things down, but the duplicate `ratchet_record_deploy` is going to mess with our deploy history, and it's only going to get worse as we add more servers.

 Fabric's solution to this, described in their [docs](http://docs.fabfile.org/en/1.4.3/usage/execution.html), is "roles".
 We can map hosts to roles, then decorate tasks with which roles they apply to.
 Here we replace the `env.hosts` declaration with `env.roledefs`, decorate `update_and_restart` with `@roles`, and call `update_and_restart` with `execute` so that the `@roles` decorator is honored: